Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 To pass this course you must meet the following requirements:

 - Complete all required assignments
-- Pass all projects according to the associated project rubric
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences